Tech-Focused Career Pathways

 Polaris Tech is Transformative.

 Our goal is to create an entirely new narrative for students in Jasper County, one that broadens possibilities and creates new and exciting choices for the future.

 Polaris Tech’s curriculum goes beyond the academic core and reaches into South Carolina’s industry needs and interests.
 Every student chooses a tech-focused career pathway that leads to industry certification.
 Students engage in hands-on, technology-rich experiences, interacting with industry professionals in the community to gain insight into tech-focused careers and occupations that spark interest and ignite passion.

-Career exploration and our tech-focused curriculum include six exciting and relevant pathways: Aerospace Engineering, IT, Advanced Engineering, Biomedical Science, Logistics, Computer Science, and Business Management.
+Career exploration and our tech-focused curriculum currently include four exciting and relevant pathways: Aerospace Engineering, Biomedical Science, Computer Science, and Business Management.

 Students are introduced to all six pathways early in their Polaris Tech experience.
 They navigate these pathways differently each year, building knowledge, skills and expertise as they grow.

 - Middle School (6th and 7th grade): Students explore several career and technology pathways through the Project Lead the Way Gateway to Technology modular courses.
 Additionally, students participate in the Polaris Tech Advisory Program that includes career interest inventories, habits of success and next generation skills.

 - High School (8th and 9th grade): Students enroll in the first required course of their chosen career pathway in keeping with their Individual Graduation Plan and continue with the second level of their advisory program building in the habits of success and next generation skills.